Ask Your Plumber:

 As a plumber, I often get asked if I think fixing their toilet is something they can tackle on their own.
 I always answer as honestly as I can.

 It depends on how well you understand what is going wrong with the toilet, how well you understand the repair needed to fix the toilet, how good you are at actually removing the old parts and installing new ones, and then finally how good you are at troubleshooting if it doesn’t work as planned.
 And I don’t know most of my customers well enough to know the answer to that.

-One brand/style of part might not work well with another, or an adjustment might need to be made to one part when installing another part.
+One brand/style of the part might not work well with another, or an adjustment might need to be made to one part when installing another part.
 And even when it all goes together, something else can go wrong.

 The real question you should ask yourself if you want to tackle fixing your own toilet is this.
 Am I willing to make as many trips to Home Depot, and put as many hours into this as it might require?

 If you aren’t willing to take at least two trips to the store and at least 3 hours of your time, then I recommend not even trying.
 Sometimes the job goes better, but a lot of times for people who have never fixed their own toilet before it can take a lot of time and patience.